jonlpersson/ed-latimore/site/_posts/2022-03-09-why-did-i-box.md

 I thought I started fighting to become someone special.
 This may have been a good reason for fighting, but it wasn’t the real reason.
 The real reason was that I never felt like I was good enough to simply be desired in a group.
 Even now, I struggle with this, as I often believe I’m a burden to others.

 But one of the things boxing forced me to do was sell myself.
 My ability to get people to show up to my fights dictated my ability to get amateur fights.
-It wasn't just about training for the fight as a professional boxer.
+It wasn’t just about training for the fight as a professional boxer.
 My ability to sell myself determined if I got a $1000 check for a fight or barely $100—before trainer fees.
 This meant that I’d have to get people to support me.

 This meant confronting my fears of inadequacy.